 - Can create a mess!
 Aluminium fabrication isn’t for the faint-hearted, as using low melting heat and melting process means that aluminium does tend to create a mess as it can build up in the wheels during the grinding process.
 This problem is easily fixed by adding other ingredients into the mix, for example, paste or wax can provide a layer around the wheels, stopping the aluminium from developing and sticking to them.

 - Sensitive to heat.
 Aluminium is not a good conductor of heat, so when welding, a break could occur if precision and care are not taking throughout the entire process.
 A welding breakthrough often happens if when applying the voltage, it is not applied to the right spot; however, it can be overcome by following best practice procedures and using careful planning techniques.

-- Conductor of heat and electricity.
+- The conductor of heat and electricity.
 Now, for all this is seen as a good thing for the majority of applications aluminium is used for, it is also a disadvantage to others, putting certain restrictions on what and how it can be used.
 Speaking and working with professional aluminium fabricators will help answer your questions, working with you to find the right solution and options to meet your requirements.